publiccodenet/about/organization/annual-reports/financial-report-2022.md

 Other tangible fixed assets are valued at historical cost or production cost including directly attributable costs, less straight-line depreciation based on the expected future life and impairments.

-Subsidies on investments will be deducted from the historical cost price or production cost of the assets to which the subsidies relate.
+The depreciations are based on the expected future life, unless a maximum depreciation percentage of 20% is prescribed for tax purposes, and are calculated on the basis of a fixed percentage of the cost price, taking into account any residual value.
+It is depreciated from the moment of commissioning.

 **Principles of receivables**

-Receivables are initially valued at the fair value of the consideration to be received, including transaction costs if material.
-Receivables are subsequently valued at the amortized cost price.
-Provisions for bad debts are deducted from the carrying amount of the receivable.
+Receivables are recognized at nominal value, taking into account any deductions for the risk of bad debts.
+These reductions are determined on the basis of individual assessment of the receivables.
+Unless otherwise stated, the receivables have a term of less than 1 year.

 **Principles of cash and cash equivalents**

 Cash at banks and in hand represent cash in hand, bank balances and deposits with terms of less than twelve months.
 Overdrafts at banks are recognised as part of debts to lending institutions under current liabilities.
 Cash at banks and in hand is carried at nominal value.

-**Principles of equity**
+**Principles of cash and cash equivalents**

-The equity position of the Foundation for Public Code Vereniging is the result of the assets minus the liabilities.

-A part of the equity position is the General reserve.
-A positive result of the income statement is attributed to the general reserve, while a negative result is deducted from it.
+Cash at banks and in hand represent cash in hand, bank balances and deposits with terms of less than twelve months.
+Overdrafts at banks are recognised as part of debts to lending institutions under current liabilities.
+Cash at banks and in hand is carried at nominal value.

 **Principles of non-current liabilities**

-On initial recognition long-term debts are recognised at fair value.
+On initial recognition long-term debts are recognised at nominal value.
 Transaction costs which can be directly attributed to the acquisition of the long-term debts are included in the initial recognition.
-After initial recognition long-term debts are recognised at the amortized cost price, being the amount received taking into account premiums or discounts and minus transaction costs.

 **Principles of current liabilities**

-On initial recognition current liabilities are recognised at fair value.
-After initial recognition current liabilities are recognised at the amortized cost price, being the amount received taking into account premiums or discounts and minus transaction costs.
-This is usually the nominal value.
+On initial recognition current liabilities are recognised at nominal value.
+After initial recognition current liabilities are recognised at the amounts at which the debt must be repaid.

 **Principles for determining the result**

-The result is the difference between income and cost in the income-statement of the Foundation for Public Code Vereniging.
+The result is the difference between the realisable value of the goods/services provided and the costs and other charges during the year.
+The results on transactions are recognised in the year in which they are realised.

-**Principles of revenue**

-Income comprises the income from member contributions, donations from private individuals and institutions, subsidies, and other income (e.g. results from financial instruments: interest, dividend).

-**Principles of operating expenses**
+**Principles of operating expenses (Grondslagen van lasten)**

 Costs are determined on a historical basis and are attributed to the reporting year to which they relate.

 **Principles of wages and salaries; social security and pension costs**

-The benefits payable to personnel are recorded in the income statement on the basis of the employment conditions.
+The benefits payable to personnel are recorded in the Statement of income and expense on the basis of the employment conditions.

+**Principles of depreciation**

+Intangible assets and tangible fixed assets are depreciated over their estimated useful lives as from the moment that they are ready for use.
+Gains and losses from the occasional sale of property, plant or equipment are included in depreciation.
+At profit appropriation, book profits are included in a reinvestment reserve if and insofar as fiscal legislation permits.

 **Principles of financial income and expenses**

+Principles of financial income and expenses
-Interest income and expenses are recognized on a pro rata basis, taking account of the effective interest rate of the assets and liabilities to which they relate.
-In accounting for interest expenses, the recognized transaction expenses for loans received are taken into consideration.
+Interest income and expenses are recognised on a pro rata basis, taking account of the effective interest rate of the assets and liabilities to which they relate.
+In accounting for interest expenses, the recognised transaction expenses for loans received are taken into consideration.

 #### 5.4 Notes to the balance sheet

+> p 11

 The company uses the following annual depreciation percentages for tangible fixed assets - Other company equipment: 20%